armadillu/ofxTimeMeasurements/ReadMe.md

 ####Customizations
-All key commands and ui colors are cusomizable, you only need to get a hold of the instance
+All key commands and ui colors are customizable, you only need to get a hold of the instance

 	TIME_SAMPLE_GET_INSTANCE()->setUIActivationKey('T');
 	TIME_SAMPLE_GET_INSTANCE()->setHighlightColor(ofColor::red);